-AMBI is a popular line of skin care products that are sold in a variety of retailers including Walgreens, CVS, Target, and Kmart.
+Ambi is a popular line of skin care products that are sold online and in a variety of retailers like Walgreens, CVS, Target, and Kmart.
 The company produces a wide range of cosmetics including moisturizers, cleansers, lotions, and more.
-Perhaps one of its most popular and most searched item, though, is the AMBI Fade Cream, a topical treatment targeted at fading dark spots and evening skin tones.

 About the Product